 2. Supply chain and good distribution practice

 The Directive introduces new responsibilities for wholesalers and a definition of brokering activities as well as new responsibilities for brokers.
-The Agency's revised GDP guideline includes specific provisions for brokering activities.
+The Agency's revised good-distribution-practice guideline includes specific provisions for brokering activities.

 The EudraGMDP database now also includes information on good distribution practice (GDP).